 The trainee in MD Anderson Cancer Center Certificate Program in Clinical Ethics will be responsible for obtaining knowledge and skills to be competent to participate in ethics consultation, led by appropriate consultation leaders as identified in Core Competencies for Health Care Ethics Consultation by ASBH.
 Trainees will gain the knowledge and skills and be evaluated in four categories: 1) ethical assessment skills; 2) process skills including clinical research design and methodologies for recruitment and retention; 3) interpersonal skills with people of different cultures; and 4) the skills needed to run a Health Care Ethics Consultation (HCEC), including evaluative skills.
 In addition to skills delineated above, trainees will be evaluated on nine knowledge areas required for ethics consultation in clinical and research settings including moral reasoning and ethical theory; common health care ethics issues and concepts; ethics consultations; relevant codes of ethics and professional conduct and guidelines of accrediting organizations, health care law and ethical research and practice.

 The certificate program targets applicants from a range of professional health care disciplines who endeavor to learn the applied content and skills of clinical and research ethics in order to accomplish their own individual goals.
-The program will perform all recruitment and retention efforts in accordance with MD Anderson Cancer Center Trainee & Alumni Affairs Department.
+The program will perform all recruitment and retention efforts in accordance with MD Anderson Cancer Center Research Trainee Programs department.